-Name Туре Description BPM_2[1]# BPM_2[0;3:2] # Output Input/ Output BPM_2[3:0]# (Breakpoint Monitor) are breakpoint and performance monitor signals of the second die.
-They are outputs from the processor that indicate the status of breakpoints and programmable counters used for monitoring processor performance.
-BPM_2[3:0]# should connect the appropriate pins of all processor FSB agents.
-This includes debug or performance monitoring tools.
-BPRI# Input BPRI# (Bus Priority Request) is used to arbitrate for ownership of the FSB.
+Name Туре Description BPRI# Input BPRI# (Bus Priority Request) is used to arbitrate for ownership of the FSB.
 It must connect the appropriate pins of both FSB agents.
 Observing BPRI# active (as asserted by the priority agent) causes the other agent to stop issuing new requests, unless such requests are part of an ongoing locked operation.
-The priority agent keeps BPRI# asserted until all of its requests are completed, then releases the bus by deasserting BPRI#.
-BRO# Input/ Output BR0# is used by the processor to request the bus.
+The priority agent keeps BPRI# asserted until all of its requests are completed, then releases the bus by deasserting BPRI#. n FSB agents. agent) causes such requests agent keeps BRO# Input/ Output BR0# is used by the processor to request the bus.
 The arbitration is done between the processor (Symmetric Agent) and GMCH (High Priority Agent).
-BR1# Input/ Output Arbitration Request signal for the second die.
-BR1# is connected to the first die within the package, allowing two dies within quad-core parts to artitrite for the bus.
-This pin is fundamentally provided for debug capabilities and should be left as NC.
-BSEL[2:0] Output BSEL[2:0] (Bus Select) are used to select the processor input clock frequency.
-Table 4 defines the possible combinations of the signals and the frequency associated with each combination.
-The required frequency is determined by the processor, chipset and clock synthesizer.
-All agents must operate at the same frequency.
-COMP[3:0] Analog COMP[3:0] must be terminated on the system board using precision (1% tolerance) resistors.

-Name Туре Descr iption 64-bit data path I appropriate pins of indicate a valid data D[63:0]# are quatimes in a common falling edge of boof 16 data signals petween the FSE on both agents.
-The transfer of the transfer o nals.
-These signals provide a B agents, and must connect the The data driver asserts DRDY# als and will thus be driven four D[63:0]# are latched off the and DSTBN[3:0]#.
-Each group a pair of one DSTBP# and one we the grouping of data signals to up Quad-Pumped S Signal Groups D[63:0]# Input/ Output Data Group DSTBN#/ DSTBP# DINV# D[15:0]# 0 0 D[31:16]# 1 1 D[47:32]# 2 2 D[63:48]# 3 3 signals.
-Each grousignal.
-When the up of 16 data siç DINV# signal is ermine the polarity of the data gnals corresponds to one DINV active, the corresponding data ampled active high. ' # DBR# Output DBR# (Data Bus Reset) is used only in processor systems where no debug port is implemented on the system board.
+BSEL[2:0] Output freque and the freque ency.
+Table 3 de ne frequency as ency is determir t) are used to sel- fines the possible sociated with each led by the process s must operate at combinations combination sor, chipset an of the signals The required d clock COMP[3:0] Analog [3:0] must be t ion (1% toleran erminated on the ce) resistors. system board using lanut/ D[63:0]# (Data) are the data signals.
+These signals provided-bit data path between the FSB agents, and must conneappropriate pins on both agents.
+The data driver asserts Dindicate a valid data transfer.
+D[63:0]# are quad-pumped signals and will thus be driver times in a common clock period.
+D[63:0]# are latched off falling edge of both DSTBP[3:0]# and DSTBN[3:0]#.
+Each 16 data signals correspond to a pair of one DSTBP# and DSTBN#.
+The following table shows the grouping of data s data strobes and DINV#.
+Quad-Pumped Signal Groups connect the erts DRDY# to driven four ed off the Each group of and one D[63:0]# Input/ Output Data Group DSTBN#/ DSTBP# DINV# D[15:0]# 0 0 D[31:16]# 1 1 D[47:32]# 2 2 D[63:48]# 3 3 signal signal s.
+Each group o .
+When the DIN IV# pins determin f 16 data signals V# signal is active therefore sample corresponds to e, the corresp one DINV# DBR# Output DBR# (Data Bus Reset) is used only in processor systems where no debug port is implemented on the system board.
 DBR# is used by a debug port interposer so that an in-target probe can drive system reset.
 If a debug port is implemented in the system, DBR# is a no connect in the system.
-DBR# is not a processor signal. sed DBSY# Input/ Output DBSY# (Data Bus Busy) is asserted by the agent responsible for driving data on the FSB to indicate that the data bus is in use.
+DBR# is not a processor signal.
+DBSY# Input/ Output DBSY# (Data Bus Busy) is asserted by the agent responsible for driving data on the FSB to indicate that the data bus is in use.
 The data bus is released after DBSY# is deasserted.
-This signal must connect the appropriate pins on both FSB agents. Гhе DEFER# Input DEFER# is asserted by an agent to indicate that a transaction cannot be ensured in-order completion.
-Assertion of DEFER# is normally the responsibility of the addressed memory or input/output agent.
-This signal must connect the appropriate pins of both FSB agents.
+This signal must connect the appropriate pins on both FSB agents.